Software license and software as a service terms and conditions

 FLO warrants that hosted versions of the Licensed Software will have 99.99% availability.
 The application will be considered available if the bulk of its core features are available to Customer’s users.
 Specific bugs and issues that do not impair the general or overall availability of the application will not be counted against this availability.
 Where the Licensed Software is deployed as an extension or component of another platform including but not limited to NetSuite or Salesforce.com, unavailability of that platform generally, the inability of Customer to access that platform for any reason or bugs or issues arising from defects or bugs in that platform will not count against the available uptime.
 FLO will advise customers as quickly as reasonably possible of any loss of availability.
 In the event that the application is available for less than the prescribed time, FLO will issue a pro rata credit for the fees for the applicable period to be applied at the end of the then current License Period.

-Except as expressly provided herein, neither Party may assign or transfer any of its rights under this Agreement (including its licenses with respect to the Licensed Software and Documentation) without the prior written consent of the other except, which will not be unreasonably withheld.
-Unless the Customer is required by statute or regulation to apply the law of a jurisdiction other than the State of New York, this Agreement will be governed by and construed in accordance with the laws of the State of New York and the federal U.S. laws applicable therein, excluding any conflicts of law provisions, and the Customer and FLO agree to submit to the personal and exclusive jurisdiction of the courts located in Toronto, Ontario, Canada.
+Except as expressly provided herein, neither Party may assign or transfer any of its rights under this Agreement (including its licenses with respect to the Licensed Software and Documentation) except as part of a general assignment of assets without the prior written consent of the other which will not be unreasonably withheld.
+Unless the Customer is required by statute or regulation to apply the law of a jurisdiction other than the State of California, this Agreement will be governed by and construed in accordance with the laws of the State of California and the federal U.S. laws applicable therein, excluding any conflicts of law provisions, and the Customer and FLO agree to submit to the personal and exclusive jurisdiction of the courts located in Irvine, California.
+If the statute or regulation applying to the Customer requires the application of a law of a state other than California, the parties agree that the terms of this Agreement shall be governed and construed in accordance with the law specified in such statute or regulation, and the Customer shall give written notice of such requirement to FLO.
+The application of such different law shall be effective upon the receipt of a valid written notice by FLO.
 The parties agree that the United Nations Convention on Contracts for the International Sale of Goods will not apply to this Agreement.
 The failure of either party to require performance by the other party of any provision hereof shall not affect the full right to require such performance at any time thereafter, nor shall the waiver by either party of a breach of any provision hereof be taken or held to be a waiver of the provision itself.
 If any provision of this Agreement is found void and unenforceable, it will be replaced to the extent possible by FLO with a provision that comes closest to the meaning of the original provision.
 This Agreement and the documents referenced in this Agreement constitute the entire agreement between Customer and FLO relating to its subject matter and all terms herein and supersede all prior or contemporaneous agreements or understandings.
 FLO may modify the terms of this Agreement at any time, provided that such changes in terms will not apply to existing Customers until the later of sixty days after written notice of the change or the start of the next annual renewal term, whichever is later.
 In all other circumstances, this Agreement may be modified or changed only in writing signed by authorized representatives of Customer and FLO.
-Notices hereunder shall be in writing and addressed to Customer at the address provided when purchasing this license or, in the case of FLO, when addressed to FLO PARTNERS INC., Attn: Director of Operations, 80 Peter St, Toronto, ON, M6P 2N4, CANADA and when addressed to the Customer to the billing address on the most recent Order Form.
+Notices hereunder shall be in writing and addressed to Customer at the address provided when purchasing this license or, in the case of FLO, when addressed to FLO PARTNERS INC., Attn: VP Operations, 100 University Avenue, Fifth Floor, Toronto, ON, M5J 1V6, CANADA and when addressed to the Customer to the billing address on the most recent Order Form.